-Check you have all documents and have completed the required forms
+Step 2—Check you have all documents and completed required forms

 - To submit your application, you will need to provide supporting information to help us assess your application, this information is different depending on whether you are an individual or an organisation.

 - Applications may be submitted online or in person, read the criteria for each.
 You can renew your BEA 6 weeks before the expiry date.

 Step 4—Pay your fees

 Step 5—Obtain signage approval for ride-booking services

 - If you are a booking entity who provides ride-booking services (excluding taxis and limousines), you must obtain approval from TMR on your vehicle identification sign.
 This can be done using the apply for BEA or renew BEA online services or by emailing firstname.lastname@example.org.

 - Ensure you are familiar with the signage requirements for ride-booking vehicles before seeking approval from TMR.

 Your application may be refused if you or anyone on the application: